 This self-paced Canvas course includes a series of resources, reflection questions, and exercises designed to engage participants in creating equitable spaces for learning and development.
 The course is open to open to anyone interested, including graduate students, faculty, postdocs, and staff.

-Read Ken Bains’s 2021 book Super Courses with the CTL this summer.
-We will discuss the text as well as ways we can apply this understanding in our own classrooms and lives.
-This book club is open to open to anyone interested, including graduate students, faculty, postdocs, and staff.
+Read a teaching-focused book with the CTL and instructors across campus.
+Book clubs typically meet weekly and discuss the text as well as ways we can apply this understanding in our own classrooms and lives.
+Book clubs are open to open to anyone interested, including graduate students, faculty, postdocs, and staff.

 During the week of August 9-13, 2021, join the CTL for a week-long teaching conference for CU Boulder faculty, graduate students and teaching staff who would like to prepare for the fall semester with a focus on equity-minded practices.